evan-martinez/evan-martinez/README.md

 # evan-martinez.github.io
 #Website <br>
 This is a github website.
 I have edited the readme text to display this writing.
-The theme is Merlot, which i changed in the settings. <br> <br>
+<br> <br>

 Here is an example of a `list`: <br>